NordicESMhub/GEO4962/_episodes/07-analyze-control_case.md

 This script also produces 3 contour plots showing the temperature at 850mb, 500mb and 200mb:

 <img src="../fig/T850-500-200.png">

-#### Exercice-1

-1.  <font color="red">How well does CAM5 (T31/L30, 5 yr control run) represent observations?</font>

-1. Select T,U,hyam,hybm,PS (use ncks) for all the model outputs of the control experiment (/projects/NS1000K/GEO4962/outputs/runs/f2000.T31T31.control/atm/hist).
-Save these new output files in the directory $HOME/GEO4962/control/.
-2. Use ncra to get an average for all the January months.
-Repeat it for each month (February to December).
-3. Use [zonal_2.ncl](http://www.ncl.ucar.edu/Applications/Scripts/zonal_2.ncl) and [vert_1.ncl](http://www.ncl.ucar.edu/Applications/Scripts/vert_1.ncl) to get a zonal mean and interpolate to pressure levels.
-Make sure you choose your pressure levels (change the variable **pnew** in [vert_1.ncl](http://www.ncl.ucar.edu/Applications/Scripts/vert_1.ncl) so you can easily compare with SPARC climatology).
-4. You may use [sparc_2.ncl](https://www.ncl.ucar.edu/Applications/Scripts/sparc_2.ncl) to get plots similar to those we got with the SPARC climatology.
-You can also use panoply (or python).

-<font color="red">Fulfill the first exercise until the next practical on March 3, 2019!</font>

 {% include links.md %}